Super Express (newspaper): American editions

 Since 15 April 1996 an edition of Super Express has been published for Polish-Americans; the first time that any publication from Poland issued its own separate version overseas.
-Its main editor since 2008 has been Adam Michejda, who had earlier served as an associate editor in Poland.
+Adam Michejda served as its main editor between 2008 and 2013, who had earlier served as an associate editor in Poland.
 Its New York offices are located in Manhattan, on John Street in the vicinity of the World Trade Center.
 A Chicago version has also been issued since September 2010.
 The publisher of both publications is Super Express USA and its president is Beata Pierzchała.